Guido Tenesi

-Guido Rocco Tenesi (born July 5, 1953) is a former ice hockey defenseman who played seven seasons of professional hockey from 1973 to 1980.
+Guido Rocco Tenesi (July 5, 1953 – June 17, 2025) was an American ice hockey defenseman who played seven seasons of professional hockey from 1973 to 1980.
 He was drafted by the Pittsburgh Penguins in the 5th round (71st overall) of the 1973 NHL Amateur Draft, and was also drafted by the Toronto Toros in the 9th round (106th overall) of the 1973 WHA Amateur Draft.

 Career

 Tenesi played in the American Hockey League with the Hershey Bears.
-He played ten games with the Bears during the 1973-74 season, but was not with the team when the Bears won their fifth Calder Cup in team history.
+He played ten games with the Bears during the 1973–74 season, but was not with the team when the Bears won their fifth Calder Cup in team history.
 He also played in the International Hockey League, Central Hockey League and the North American Hockey League.